MrMatier/MrMatier/README.md

 # Hi there 👋

-I'm Mateusz Marko, a second-year student of Information Systems and Automation at Wroclaw University of Technology.
+I'm Mateusz Marko, a third-year student of Information Systems and Automation at Wroclaw University of Technology.
 I am passionate about various programming disciplines including data structures, algorithm design, and machine vision.
 Proficient in C, C++, and Python, I am enthusiastic about leveraging these skills to solve complex problems and create innovative solutions.

 ## About Me